dwillhelm/ActiveHetML/README.md

 Here, I will demonstrate how active learning can be used to design a vdW bilayer with an optimal band edge of your choosing.
 First I will perform an initial analysis of the dataset in [Notebook 1](https://github.com/dwillhelm/ActiveHetML/blob/main/notebooks/01-data_exploration.ipynb).
 Afterward, I will test some machine learning models to predict the IE in [Notebook 2](https://github.com/dwillhelm/ActiveHetML/blob/main/notebooks/02-machine_learning.ipynb).
 Then I will use active learning to build new machine learning models starting with only 10 initial samples in [Notebook 3](https://github.com/dwillhelm/ActiveHetML/blob/main/notebooks/03-active_learning_for_DFT_surrogate.ipynb).
 Then, I will demonstrate how to use bayesian optimization to indentify materials with a specific IE in [Notebook 4](https://github.com/dwillhelm/ActiveHetML/blob/main/notebooks/04-active_learning_property_optimization.ipynb).

+*Please Note that this dataset is relevent to an ongoing project and my thesis, please consider not openly sharing this dataset with others - thank you!*

+*loading the dataset requires a custom package/module that has not been fully relseased - so it is likly that running the notebooks will be imposible.*

 ## A Brief Material Background